'It was pretty horrific': First responder recounts Auckland Central stabbing incident

 "All I saw was a lady lying down, we all went to see what's going on."

-St John transported the teen to Auckland City Hospital in a critical condition.

-Detective Senior Sergeant Scott Armstrong said an 18-year-old male was located soon
+Detective Senior Sergeant Scott Armstrong said last night that an 18-year-old male was located soon

 after the attack and was last night in custody.